UtrechtUniversity/re-presentation-src-components/exercises.md

 ## Development

+Below are steps that your playbook will probably (or definitely) need to execute in order to get your web application up and running.
+The steps are abstractly described, on purpose: try to figure out how you can use Ansible to do these things yourself!
+However, if you need some inspiration, you can have a look at .

 ### Installing dependencies

 Look up your application's dependencies:

-1. Any required system packages should be installed with the [package module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html)
+1. Any required system packages should be installed with the [package module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html).
 1. Any required Python packages should probably be installed in a virtualenv.
 Use the [pip module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/pip_module.html)!
-1. Similarly for other kinds of depencies (Node, etc.)
+1. Similarly for other kinds of depencies (Node, etc.).

 ### Installing the application